mbillingr/customization/README.md

 # customization
 Config files, keyboard layout, checklists, ...all the stuff I like to carry from system to system.

+## Submodules

+Using git submodules now.
+Take care when cloning/updating!

 ## Installation

 1. clone this repository